Brick Court Chambers

 • Add To Shortlisth

 Alex holds a summa cum laude degree from the University of Pennsylvania, where she double majored in Politics, Philosophy, and Economics (“PPE”) and History.
-She subsequently studied an accelerated Law degree at the University of Cambridge, where she achieved double first-class honours and placed first in her year in both the Law of Contract and Constitutional Law.
+She later pursued an accelerated Law degree at the University of Cambridge, where she achieved double first-class honours and placed first in her year in both the Law of Contract and Constitutional Law.

 Expand All